Jacob Nelson Anderson 安得纯 (1867-1958) and

 by Bruce W.N.
 Lo, 2011

-Jacob Nelson Anderson and Emma Anderson-Thompson are the first commissioned missionaries sent to China by the Seventh-day Adventist Church.
-They preached the Adventist message in China for 7 to 8 years from 1902 to 1909 before returning to the United States.
+Jacob Nelson Anderson and Emma Thompson-Anderson are the first commissioned missionaries sent to China by the Seventh-day Adventist Church.
+They preached the Adventist message in China for 8 years from 1902 to 1909 before returning to the United States for health reasons.

-Bachelor degrees from Seventh-day Baptist College, Milton, WI, and University of Chicago, IL.
+Education: Hacob had a Bachelor of Science degrees from Seventh-day Baptist College, Milton, WI, and a Bachelor of Theology and Master degree from the University of Chicago, IL.

 Early Years of J.N.
 Anderson & Emma Thompson

 Jacob Nelson Anderson was born on January 27, 1867 in Swerborg, Denmark.
 As a child, he and his other two brothers, Benjamin L. Anderson and Hans P Anderson, followed their parents Neils and Karen Andersen to migrate to the United States and settled in Poy Sippi, Wisconsin.
 It was there that they became Seventh-day Adventists.

 Jacob obtained a B.S. degree from Milton College, a Seventh-day Baptist college in Milton, Wisconsin.
 He entered into the ministry of the Seventh-day Adventist Church in Wisconsin Conference, pastoring churches at Milwaukee and Madison, WI and also at Harvey, IL.
 He was officially ordained to the ministry of the Seventh-day Adventist Church in 1899, at the age of 32.
 Two years later in 1901, he obtained a B.D. degree from the University of Chicago.